| SLOVENIA - Where is Slovenia and how do I get there? |

 Parking can be difficult in a lot of towns as parking space is limited and town streets are notoriously narrow.

 Good examples are Piran and Ljubljana where parking is scarce and also expensive.
-Yellow spaces are reserved.

 Blue spaces, parking for 30 minutes.
 White spaces for longer periods with appropriate fee paid.